danielcyrus/GILPS/README.md

 GILPS can work with several ILP engine including PROGOLEM, TOPLOG and FUNCLOG.<br>
 Next GILPS version(2.0) will be released with our own custom MIL engine and ProGol.

-<h4> YAP Note: the 'precompiled Yap' is a YAP prolog 7.2, which is compiled on MAC M1 series, thus may not work on all PCs.</h4>
+<h4> YAP Notes: the 'precompiled Yap' is a YAP prolog 7.2, which is compiled on MAC M1 series, thus may not work on all PCs.</h4>
 It is highly recommend to recompile <a href='https://www.dcc.fc.up.pt/~vsc/yap/index.html'>YAP</a> on your own pc.